 The shortcomings of purely text-based models have not gone unnoticed in the psychological literature.
-In particular, the need for words to make connections with the world have been pointed out and debated.
+In particular, the need for words to make connections with the world has been pointed out and debated.
 However, those discussions have tended to take a different focus from ours.
-First, the text-based approaches (primarily HAL and LSA) have often been contrasted with embodiment theories, which rely on perceptual symbol systems accounts of representation and meaning (e.g., Andrews, Frank, & Vigliocco, 2014; Louwerse, 2007).
+First, the text-based approaches (primarily HAL and LSA) have often been contrasted with embodiment theories, which rely on perceptual symbol systems accounts of representation and meaning (Andrews et al., 2014; Louwerse, 2007).
 In this theory, symbols are not only linked to perception but in fact are perceptual or motor simulations, which capture the essence of a concept (see Barsalou, 1999, for a review).
-In addition to perceptual symbols, emotion is also often mentioned as a potential feature of semantic representations (De Deyne, Navarro, & Collell, 2018) that might not be captured by distributional models.
+In addition to perceptual symbols, emotion is also often mentioned as a potential feature of semantic representations (De Deyne et al., 2018) that might not be captured by distributional models.